PangMo5/Swifty-OCR-Translator/README.md

 # Swifty-OCR-Translator
-Image translator for macOS with Apple Vision API and IBM Watson
+Image translator for macOS with Apple Vision API and IBM, Google

 **WIP**